faiz4sure/discord-antinuke-selfbot/README.md

 For help with setup, hosting, or issues:
 - Join our support server: [https://discord.gg/PEphKsNpe8](https://discord.gg/PEphKsNpe8)
-- Read the documentation thoroughly before asking questions
+- Read the documentation thoroughly before asking questions.
 - Go to [Website](https://faiz4sure-antinuke.netlify.app) for easier understanding.
 - You can also explain your issue in the [Issues](https://github.com/faiz4sure/discord-antinuke-selfbot/issues) tab.